zakisal1985-dot/Wplace-BlueMarble/docs/README.md

 <h2>Overview</h2>
 <p>
   Welcome to Blue Marble!
 Blue Marble is a userscript for the website <a href="https://wplace.live/" target="_blank">wplace.live</a>.
-Blue Marble contains a userbot, which can place pixels for you!
-You can control the Blue Marble bot from the custom overlay.

-  <h3>Bot Settings</h3>
+  <h3>Script Settings</h3>
   <p>
-    There are many settings available for the Blue Marble userbot!
-Through these settings, you can control how the bot behaves.
+    There are many settings available for the Blue Marble userscript!
+Through these settings, you can control how the script behaves.
     <h4>Stealth Mode</h4>
     <a href="" target="_blank"><img alt="Default: Enabled" src="https://img.shields.io/badge/Default-Enabled-lightgreen?style=flat"></a>
     <p>